orlandoalexander/educatch/README.md

 # Tutor Management & Analytics Platform

-**Data-driven platform** automating tutor planning, invoicing, and performance reporting for 50+ educators.
+**Data-driven platform** automating tutor scheduling, invoicing, and performance reporting for 50+ educators.
 Reduced operational errors by **20%** and saved **10+ hours of administrative work weekly**.

 Developed for **Educatch Charity** as a freelance **software developer**.